stianloader/GslStarplane/README.md

 ## Selecting the mappings

-At the moment only spStarmap ontop of slintermediary can be used.
+At the moment the spStarmap ontop of slIntermediary mappings are hardcoded, but it is possible to define further supplementary mappings via either softmaps or traditional mapping formats.
-In the (far) future other variants of deobfuscation mappings (such as mmStarmap) may get supported.

 ### Declaring softmaps